adalcinojunior/simple-express-authorization/README.md

-# simple-express-jwt-authorization
+# simple-express-authorization
-Scopes based authorization middleware for express applications.
+Scopes based authorization middleware.
+Ideal for app express or derivative such as express-gateway